rodrigolima7/hcq-covid19-research/README.md

 **Published:** 5/1/2020
 **Summary:** Covid-19 patients on intensive care treated with either HCQ or HCQ+AZ have risk of increased QTc intervals.
 Health care professionals should consider this specially when monitoring of patients cannot be done adequately.
 **Bias:** Inconclusive.
 Might cause serious adverse events.

+# About The Work Here

+I have a lot of items to add this document.
+I'm trying to do my best to have have them added as soon as possible.

+Please, keep in mind that I'm doing this on my free time and I might make some mistakes.
+There's no political agenda here!
+I only want to centralize all research on this matter so anyone can easily read and share them.

+Also, I'm aware that we have research on HCQ that's not Covid-19 specific, but I am prioritizing the ones that are.
+All research is important, but right now I believe the focus should be on Covid-19 specific papers.

+Thank you for anyone who read this far.